Vietnam Television

-Vietnam Television (Đài Truyền hình Việt Nam), or VTV, is the national television broadcaster of Vietnam.
-As the state broadcaster under the direction of the government of Vietnam, VTV is tasked with "propagating the views of the Party, policies, laws of the government".
+Vietnam Television (Đài Truyền hình Việt Nam), officially branded as VTV, is the national television broadcaster of Vietnam.
+As the state broadcaster under the Government of Vietnam, VTV is tasked with "propagating the views of the Party, policies, laws of the government, improve people's knowledge and serve the spiritual life of the people".

+VTV exists alongside the Voice of Vietnam and the Vietnam News Agency as the official information agencies under direct administration of the Government of Vietnam.

 History

 VTV was established with technical assistance and training from Cuba on 7 September 1970, in Hanoi, as a department of Voice of Vietnam.
 During the Vietnam War it broadcast intermittently from a mountainous region.

-After reunification in 1975, the former US-run stations in the south became part of the national network, and broadcasting was extended to the entire country.
+After reunification in 1975, the former U.S.-run stations in the south became part of the national network, and broadcasting was extended to the entire country.

 Color television was experimented in 1977 and adopted the French SECAM standard and fully implemented in 1986.
-Vietnam Television became an official name on 30 April 1987.
-And by 1990, VTV viewers had two national TV channels to choose from as VTV2 was launched and that year switched to PAL.
+Vietnam Television became an official name on 30 April 1987, and by 1990, VTV viewers had two national TV channels to choose from as VTV2 was launched and that year switched to PAL.

+VTV3 channels was broadcast on 31 March 1996, in 1998 the channel was broadcast via satellite to localities across the country.
+The remaining channels began to air in the following year, respectively.

+VTV3 is the first channel to be broadcast HD since June 2013.
+The remaining channels be upgraded in turn to broadcast standard in the following year.
+In time to 2015 to 2022, all channel are broadcast under HD and SD signal in parallel.

-VTV's regional broadcasting centres are located in Ho Chi Minh City, Huế, Da Nang, Nha Trang (formerly in Phú Yên), and Cần Thơ.
+VTV's regional broadcasting centres are located in Ho Chi Minh City, Huế, Da Nang, Nha Trang, and Can Tho.
 Programming is relayed nationwide via a network of provincial and municipal television stations.
 There are transmitters in most outlying areas of the country.
 By 2003, more than 80% of all urban households owned a television set.
 The percentage was considerably less in rural areas, but even the most remote village cafe has a TV and video or DVD player.

-In addition, each major city and most of the 51 provinces have their own television stations.
+From October 12, 2015 to June 26, 2020, VTV3 started programming dramas at 17:00 every day (airing 2 eps/day until November 18, 2019).

-January 1–7, 2020: Perform SD & HD channel sync testing for all channels.
+During January 1–7, 2020, VTV performed SD & HD channel sync testing for from VTV1 - VTV7 channels and January 10, 2020, for VTV9.